 Workers in their first five years can expect to earn $25K, but people who have been around for five to 10 years earn a noticeably bigger sum of $29K.
-Bartenders who work for 10 to 20 years in their occupation tend to earn about $30K.
-Individuals who have achieved more than 20 years of experience don't seem to earn any more than people who have 10 to 20 years under their belts.
+The average pay reported by folks with 10 to 20 years of experience is around $30K.
+People who have worked for more than 20 years report a median income no higher than the median for folks with 10 to 20 years of experience.

 Key Stats for Bartender